 AERB safety code for Nuclear Medicine 2011 (Code No. AERB/RF-MED/SC-2 (Rev. 2) issued in Mar 2011).

-Regulatory Inspection and Enforcement in Radiation Facility (Manual No. AERB/RF/SM/G-3 issued in December 2014): This document provides check-list for preparedness of Regulatory inspection.
-Annexure 16 & 17 from page 64 - 76 is applicable for Nuclear Medicine Facility & Cyclotron facility.
+Regulatory Inspection and Enforcement in Radiation Facility (Manual No. AERB/RF/SM/G-3 issued in December 2014): This document provides a checklist for preparedness of Regulatory inspection.
+Annexure 16 & 17 from page 64 - 76 is applicable for the Nuclear Medicine Facility and Cyclotron facility.

-AERB safety Guide for Radioisotope Handling Facilities (Guide No. AERB/RF-RS/SG-2 issued in August 2015): This document will help in initial setting up of NM department to day to day requirements of NM.
+AERB Safety Guide for Radioisotope Handling Facilities (Guide No. AERB/RF-RS/SG-2 issued in August 2015): This document will help in the initial setting up of NM department to daily requirements of NM.

-eLORA NM Guidelines: This guide is prepared by AERB eLORA team to guide about uses of eLORA.
+eLORA NM Guidelines: This guide is prepared by the AERB eLORA team to guide about the uses of eLORA.